Virility drug may boost skin cancer growth

 Tübingen biochemists discover signaling pathway in melanoma cells affected by erectile dysfunction drug Sildenafil

-Tübingen researchers have found indications that taking the drug Sildenafil can stimulate the growth of skin tumors.
-Sildenafil is used to treat erectile dysfunction and is the active ingredient in a number of drugs which have been on the market since the late 1990s.
-Sildenafil is now also contained in a number of generic products for the treatment of erectile dysfunction.
-Professor Robert Feil and his working group at the University of Tübingen’s Interfaculty Institute of Biochemistry demonstrated in animal experiments and human cell cultures that Sildenafil appears to have a stimulating effect on the messenger molecule cyclic guanosine monophosphate (cGMP) – which in turn promotes the growth of existing malignant melanomas.
+Tübingen researchers have found indications that taking the drug Sildenafil, which is frequently used to treat erectile dysfunction in men, can stimulate the growth of skin tumors.
+Professor Robert Feil and his working group at the University of Tübingen’s Interfaculty Institute of Biochemistry demonstrated in animal experiments and human cell cultures that Sildenafil appears to have a stimulating effect on the messenger molecule cyclic guanosine monophosphate (cGMP) - which in turn promotes the growth of existing malignant melanomas.
 Interference with the cGMP pathway in melanoma cells could possibly be used to treat skin cancer.
 The results of the study are published in the latest edition of Cell Reports.

 Sandeep Dhayade, Susanne Kaesler, Tobias Sinnberg, Hyazinth Dobrowinski, Stefanie Peters, Ulrike Naumann, He Liu, Robert E. Hunger, Martin Thunemann, Tilo Biedermann, Birgit Schittek, Hans-Uwe Simon, Susanne Feil, and Robert Feil, Sildenafil Potentiates a cGMP-Dependent Pathway to Promote Melanoma Growth.
 Cell Reports (2016), http://dx.doi.org/10.1016/j.celrep.2016.02.028